 - performance site (i.e., CHAIRb when research conducted at CAPriCORN institutions).

 - Protocols may be transferred to another board due to considerations of expertise and workload with agreement of both IRB Chairs.

 - A protocol that has been disapproved by one IRB may not be submitted or transferred to another IRB.

 - IRB Staff Pre-Review

-- assesses the appropriate level of review;
+- assessment as to whether the protocol was submitted for the appropriate level of review;

 - Pre-review comments are provided in writing to IRB members in advance of the meeting.

 - OPRS staff members may contact researchers following the pre-review in an attempt to resolve any outstanding issues before the meeting as time permits and dependent upon the nature of the pre-review comments.

 - Depending on the protocol, committees providing supplemental reviews for initial review, continuing review, or amendment submissions to the IRB may include: the Cancer Center-Protocol Review Committee, Conflict of Interest Resolution Committee, Clinical Research Center, Institutional Biosafety Committee, Investigational Drug Service, Embryonic Stem Cell Research Oversight Committee, Radiation Safety Committee, Radioactive Drug Review Committee, CAPriCORN Steering Committee, and CAPriCORN Patient-Clinician Advisory Committee.
 Separate policies and procedures describe the interactions and communication timelines between the IRB and these committees.

 - Once completed, the written reviews from these committees are provided to the IRB members.
 While the goal is to have these reviews and/or approvals completed at the time of submission, the IRB may initiate their review of the research before reviews from the other committees are completed, except for the Investigational Drug Service and Radiation Safety Committee.
 IRB approval may not occur until final committee reports have been reviewed and considered by the IRB.